UW-Hydro/bmorph/docs/example_workflow_explained.rst

-Here you specify where `mizuroute` is installed on your system and set up some variables to store total flows.
+Here you specify where ``mizuroute`` is installed on your system and set up some variables to store total flows.

-`region` will be used to write and load files according to the basin's name, make certain to update this with the actual name of the basin you're analyzing so you can track where different files are writen.
+``region`` will be used to write and load files according to the basin's name, make certain to update this with the actual name of the basin you are analyzing so you can track where different files are writen.

 .. code:: ipython3